 Attracting An Audience

 Whenever election time rolls around, the presidential race seems to be everywhere you look.
 This year, it's impossible to go far without hearing more about the latest Hillary Clinton and Donald Trump news, or how Bernie Sanders is ranking in the latest polls.
-Amidst the usual noise and news coverage, however, many people have begun to notice the used to promote candidates.
+Amidst the usual noise and news coverage, however, many people have begun to notice the prevalence of online ads used to promote candidates.
 Why?
 Because it's more essential than ever for political candidates to find the right advertising strategy, and align their efforts with proven audience targeting.

 The noticeable increase in political online spending that has occurred this year comes as a result of general trends in the advertising industry, including the rise of mobile advertising, the crucial role of social media (Twitter and Facebook), and the ability to use retargeting to reach out to potential audiences.